The quick and easy guide to backup your LinkedIn, Facebook, Google+, Twitter & Pinterest accounts like a boss.

-- Click on “Contacts” near the top of the page
+- Point on “My Network” near at top of the page

-- On the Contacts page, click the “Export Connections” link at the bottom.
+- From the Advanced Settings Section, click the “Export LinkedIn Connections” link at the right corner of the page.

 - On the Export LinkedIn Connections page, choose the export file format and click the Export button

 I chose “Microsoft Outlook (.CSV file)”.
-The result was comma-separated and the information included was First Name, Last Name, E-mail Address, Company and Job Title.
+The result included Title, First Name, Last Name, E-mail Address, Company, Job Title and much more.

 - Login to LinkedIn

 - Click on “Profile” to visit your profile page